Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 And even the GOP establishment, when asked about Cruz's toxic relationship with his colleagues, a high-ranking Republican consultant told me that the GOP establishment may hate Cruz, but they fear Donald Trump.

-Did you Did you ever imagine a day?
+Did you ever imagine that?

 I'm honest in this question here.